 Another way to take to the water: The Morrow Point Boat Tour, on nearby Morrow Reservoir, is well worth the 232 steps down to the boat landing.
 The pontoon will float you to the foot of precipitous 1,000-foot cliffs.
 Meanwhile, landlubbers can stick to the four-mile Curecanti Creek Trail, which passes through ponderosa, aspen and riparian forests as it drops 800 feet below the canyon’s rim.

 For the afternoon, visit Black Canyon of the Gunnison National Park.
-Just 50 minutes from Gunnison, the steep and dark-colored walls of the Black Canyon rise 2,000 vertical feet from the river.
+Just 50 minutes from Gunnison and less than an hour east of Montrose, the steep and dark-colored walls of the Black Canyon rise 2,000 vertical feet from the river.
 Take a relatively flat walk from the South Rim Visitors Center.
 Peer across the chasm to Colorado’s tallest cliff, Painted Wall — you’ll know it by the white gash through the otherwise pitch-black stone.

 On the western side of the canyon, stop into downtown Montrose, where antique shops, several cafes and a handful of museums exploring the history of the area can keep you busy.